 Contrary to common beliefs, people with narcolepsy do not spend a substantially greater proportion of their time asleep during a 24-hour period than do normal sleepers.
-In addition to daytime drowsiness and uncontrollable sleep episodes, most individuals also experience poor sleep quality that can involve frequent awakenings during nighttime sleep, and other sleep disorders.
-For these reasons, narcolepsy is considered to be a disorder involving the loss of control of the normal boundaries between the sleeping and waking states.
+In addition to daytime drowsiness and uncontrollable sleep episodes, most individuals also experience poor sleep quality that can involve frequent waking during nighttime sleep, and other sleep disorders.

 For most adults, a normal night's sleep lasts about 8 hours and is composed of four to six separate sleep cycles.
 A sleep cycle is defined by a segment of non-rapid eye movement (NREM) sleep followed by a period of rapid eye movement (REM) sleep.
 The NREM segment can be further divided into increasingly deeper stages of sleep according to the size and frequency of brain waves.
 REM sleep is accompanied by bursts of rapid eye movement along with sharply heightened brain activity and temporary paralysis of the muscles that control posture and body movement.
 When subjects are awakened, they report that they were "having a dream" more often if they had been in REM sleep than if they had been in NREM sleep.
 Transitions from NREM to REM sleep are controlled by interactions among groups of neurons (nerve cells) located in different parts of the brain.

 Narcolepsy affects both males and female equally and appears throughout the world.
-It most often starts in childhood or adolescence, and is lifelong.
+Symptoms often start in childhood or adolescence, but can occur later in life.
+The condition is life-long.
 Narcolepsy is not rare, but it is an underrecognized and underdiagnosed condition.
 Narcolepsy with cataplexy is estimated to affect about one in every 3,000 Americans.
 More cases without cataplexy are also likely to exist.

 People with narcolepsy experience various types of day- and nighttime sleep problems that are associated with REM sleep disturbances that tend to begin subtly and may change dramatically over time.
 The most common major symptom, other than excessive daytime sleepiness (EDS), is cataplexy, which occurs in about 70 percent of all people with narcolepsy.
 Sleep paralysis and hallucinations are somewhat less common.
 Only 10 to 25 percent of affected individuals, however, display all four of these major symptoms during the course of their illness.

 EDS, the symptom most consistently experienced by almost all individuals with narcolepsy, is usually the first to become clinically apparent.
 Generally, EDS interferes with normal activities on a daily basis, whether or not individuals had sufficient sleep at night.
 People with EDS describe it as a persistent sense of mental cloudiness, a lack of energy, a depressed mood, or extreme exhaustion.
-Many find that they have great difficulty maintaining their concentration while at school or work.
-Some experience memory lapses.
-Many find it nearly impossible to stay alert in passive situations that include sitting and listening to lectures or watching television.
+Some people experience memory lapses, and many have great difficulty maintaining their concentration while at school, work, or home.
 People tend to awaken from such unavoidable sleeps feeling refreshed and finding that their drowsiness and fatigue subsides for an hour or two.

 Involuntary sleep episodes are sometimes very brief, lasting no more than seconds at a time.
 As many as 40 percent of people with narcolepsy are prone to automatic behavior during such “microsleeps.”
 Automatic behavior involves performing a task during a short period of sleep but without any apparent interruption.
 During these episodes, people are usually engaged in habitual, essentially "second nature" activities such as taking notes in class, typing, or driving.
 They cannot recall their actions, and their performance is almost always impaired.
 Their handwriting may, for example, degenerate into an illegible scrawl, or they may store items in bizarre locations and then forget where they placed them.
 If an episode occurs while driving, individuals may get lost or have an accident.